We have put together a list of pre-viewing questions you can ask prospective tenants to make sure they’re a good match for your property.

-- How many people will move into the property?
+- How many people are planning to live in the property?

-- What is your relation to any co-tenants?
+- What is your relationship with any other potential tenants?

 - The rent is £xxx.
-How will you pay the rent? (i.e. employed income, self-employed income, savings, benefits, someone else will pay, etc.)
+How do you plan to cover it? (e.g., regular job income, freelance work, savings, benefits, assistance from someone else, etc.)

 - What is your annual income?

-- Can you provide a guarantor if required?
+- Can you provide a guarantor if needed?

-- Can you provide past landlord and employer references if required?
+- Can you offer references from your previous landlord and/or employer if requested?

 - The property is un/furnished.
 Is this suitable?